 NASBEM also calculates stress fields for any collection of points in a two-dimensional uncracked object being modeled, including its boundary.

 The data input interface and stress analysis code were developed at the NASA Johnson Space Center.

 provided by researchers at The University of Texas as part of the FADD code

 (Fracture Analysis by Distributed Dislocations).

-Southwest Research Institute® (SwRI®) is an independent, nonprofit, applied engineering and physical sciences research and development organization with 11 technical divisions using multidisciplinary approaches to problem solving.
-The Institute occupies 1,200 acres and provides nearly two million square feet of laboratories, test facilities, workshops, and offices for more than more than 2,800 employees who perform contract work for industry and government clients.
+Southwest Research Institute® (SwRI®) is an independent, nonprofit, applied engineering and physical sciences research and development organization with 10 technical divisions using multidisciplinary approaches to problem solving.
+The Institute occupies 1,200 acres and provides nearly two million square feet of laboratories, test facilities, workshops, and offices for more than 2,700 employees who perform contract work for industry and government clients.